dmlc/minpy/docs/tutorial/rnn_tutorial/rnn_tutorial.rst

 ============

 This tutorial describes how to implement recurrent neural network (RNN) on MinPy.
-Since RNN has different architecture compared to traditional pipelines, it is hard to be implemented on many machine learning systems.
-MinPy simplifies RNN implementation by its focus on imperative programming.
-This tutorial will explain how RNN can be implemented easily on MinPy.
+RNN has different architecture, the backprop-through-time (BPTT) coupled with various gating mechanisms can make implementation challenging.
+MinPy focuses on imperative programming and simplifies reasoning logics.
+This tutorial explains how, with a simple toy data set and three RNNs (vanilla RNN, LSTM and GRU).

 We do suggest you start with :ref:`complete_solver_guide` for MinPy's conventional solver architecture.